databendlabs/databend/docs/doc/13-sql-reference/75-file-format-options.md

 title: Input & Output File Formats
 ---

-Databend accepts a variety of file formats both as a source and a target.
-For example, you can load data into Databend from a file with the [COPY INTO table command](../14-sql-commands/10-dml/dml-copy-into-table.md) or [Streaming Load API](../11-integrations/00-api/03-streaming-load.md), or you can unload from Databend into a file with the [COPY INTO location command](../14-sql-commands/10-dml/dml-copy-into-location.md).
-To do so, you need to tell Databend what the file looks like using the following format:
+Databend accepts a variety of file formats both as a source and as a target for data loading or unloading.
+For example, you can load data into Databend from a file with the [COPY INTO table command](../14-sql-commands/10-dml/dml-copy-into-table.md) or the [Streaming Load API](../11-integrations/00-api/03-streaming-load.md).
+You can also unload data from Databend into a file with the [COPY INTO location command](../14-sql-commands/10-dml/dml-copy-into-location.md) command.
+To do so, you need to tell Databend what the file looks like using the following syntax:

 ```sql
 FILE_FORMAT = ( TYPE = { CSV | TSV | NDJSON | PARQUET | XML } [ formatTypeOptions ] )